Front Palace (Bangkok): History

+Wat Bowon Sathan Sutthawat, commonly known as "Wat Phra Kaeo Wang Na", was the royal temple or chapel of the Front Palace, situated within the palace grounds on the eastern side of the complex.
+Functionally it was comparable to Wat Phra Kaeo in the Grand Palace: it served as the palace's own royal temple and the religious center for the Front Palace, where royal ceremonies and other court religious observances were performed.
+As a royal chapel it did not house a resident monastic community and was reserved for the use of the royal household, rather than the general public.
+The complex was laid out in traditional Thai court style, with a principal ordination hall (ubosot) and associated structures serving ceremonial purposes.

 Occupants and construction history

 Most of the main royal buildings in the middle court were built during the tenure of Surasinghanat.
 The Siwamokkhaphiman Hall, originally built of wood as an open-air pavilion, served as the first throne room.
 It was followed by the main residence building, a group of eleven connected halls known as the Phra Wiman, built around 1789.
 The Phutthaisawan Hall was probably built around 1795, when Surasinghanat led a campaign defending Chiang Mai against Burma and brought from the former the Phra Phuttha Sihing Buddha image, which was then enshrined in the hall.

 Surasinghanat ruled the palace until his death in 1803.
 It is said that prior to his death, he had his retinue take him on a tour of the palace, and, lamenting that he would not live to enjoy the architecture, cursed anyone but his descendants to be unable to live there in peace.
 Word of the curse appeared to have been taken seriously, as when Rama I named his son Prince Itsarasunthon (later King Rama II) the new viceroy in 1806, he did not have him take up residence at the Front Palace.
 Instead, the Prince continued to reside at the Thonburi Palace, leaving the Front Palace without an occupant for seven years.
 Rama I had the Phra Phuttha Sihing moved to the Grand Palace during this time.